magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 confidence as a foundation.
 He must understand the meaning of Buddha-Dhamma as follows:

-‘Buddha’ is the the one who has purity, radiance and peace in his heart.
+‘Buddha’ is the ‘one-who-knows’, the one who has purity, radiance and peace in his heart.

 ‘Dhamma’ means the characteristics of purity, radiance and peace which arise from morality, concentration and wisdom.